The Simple Sled Kite

 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 So far, so good, so out went the flying line to 90 meters (300 feet)!

 At this line length, the Simple Sled kite experienced one or two collapses due to lulls, but it quickly climbed back up.
-One of these slow dives burned through 250 feet of height before I just managed to reinflate the sail, about 30 feet off the grass.
+One of these slow dives burned through 250 feet of height before I just managed to reinflate the sail about 30 feet off the grass.

 Actually, I noticed today that the kite will occasionally recover all by itself.
 The random nature of wind turbulence sometimes interacts with the falling pile of dowels and plastic to pop it open, parachute-like.